brunoflores/purely-functional-data-structures-okasaki/README.md

 > [..] content ourselves with the observation that
 > _laziness is a special case of eagerness_.

+## Terminology

+- _Abstract data type_: A type and a collection of functions on that type.
+Also, simply an _abstraction_.
+- _Concrete realization_: Also _implementation_.
+Implementation need not be
+actualized as code - a concrete design is sufficient.
+- _Instance of data type_: Such as a particular list or tree.
+Refer to such an instance in general as _object_ or a _version_.
+- _Unique identity, invariant under updates_: Refer to this identity as a _persistent identity_.
+When we speak of different versions of the same data structure, we mean that the different versions share a common persistent identity.

 [^1]: Okasaki, C. (1999).
 Purely functional data structures.
 [^2]: Robert Harper.
 Programming in Standard ML.
 Draft, 2013.